applying and researching causal inference from beginner to expert

 Check out the resource tab, which has useful links, including a reading list for starters.

-Causal Inference: Beginner's guide
+Causal Inference: Introduction

-Getting started in causal inference is currently not easy, as reserach is comparably new and moving fast.
+Getting started in causal inference is currently not easy, as reserach is relatively new and moving fast.
 Here is a list of books that can help you get the idea of causal inference, what it's philosophy is and how to apply it.
 This list is based on this more extensive reading list.

 Beginner: Getting started